jbms/sphinx-immaterial/docs/apidoc/json/domain.rst

 Configuration
 -------------

-To use this domain, add :python:`sphinx_immaterial.json_domain` to the list of :python:`extensions` in :file:`conf.py` and set the :confval:`json_schemas` configuration option to a list of glob patterns specifying the JSON schema definition files.
+To use this domain, add :python:`sphinx_immaterial.apidoc.json.domain` to the list of :python:`extensions` in :file:`conf.py` and set the :confval:`json_schemas` configuration option to a list of glob patterns specifying the JSON schema definition files.

 .. code-block:: python

     extensions = [
         # other extensions...
-        "sphinx_immaterial.json_domain",
+        "sphinx_immaterial.apidoc.json.domain",
     ]

     json_schemas = [